acm-utec/Game-Programming-Madhav/README.md

 This repository is divided in two main parts:

-* Summaries: In charge of `DiegoELT <https://github.com/DiegoELT>`_
+* Summaries: In charge of  <a href="https://github.com/DiegoELT">DiegoELT</a>
-* Assignments: In which all the S.I.G. participates.
+* Assignments: In which all the S.I.G. members participate.

 We will be also be keeping a log of the readings that are being done, as well as the assignments so anyone who wishes to keep up, can do so.